 Tip: Look to your real estate CRM system for information about leads and opportunities.
 Use the demographic data to establish the types of audiences you need to address and group them accordingly.
 In this way, you will be better informed to be able to create targeted email marketing campaigns.

 Somebody looking to purchase a property may not necessarily be ready to buy.
 Visitors to your website may have signed up to receive notifications for new listings but these leads might still need nurturing.
 Others may have enquired after a particular property they saw on your site but then communication went quiet.

 Reach out to these leads with a personalized email.
 Send them frequent updates on all new property listings and ask whether they’ve seen anything they like.
 Be sure to also include any other useful information that will help make their decision to buy a little bit easier.

 Tip: Keep your real estate CRM system updated with the contact details of all leads for quick access to the people you want to reach out to.
-Segment those leads into relevant groups in your CRM as well, depending on where they are in the sales pipeline, and customize your emails to meet the needs of those groups.
+Segment those leads into relevant groups, depending on where they are in the sales pipeline, and customize your emails to meet the needs of those groups.

 3. Stay in touch with customers that have already bought from you

 As we’ve already mentioned herein, word of mouth referrals are some of the most impactful forms of marketing there is.
 And here are some stats to support this theory:

 - Nielsen report that 92% of consumers believe suggestions from friends and family more than advertising.